AeroTechLab/Robot-Control-Interface/README.md

 :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------:
    8 bytes   |    8 bytes   |   8 bytes    |   8 bytes    |   8 bytes    |   8 bytes    |   8 bytes

+## Robot State Control

+The interface also has methods for setting different [states](https://labdin.github.io/Robot-Control-Interface/robot__control_8h.html#a8a4285c43463011b934d1dc0a3859496) for the robot control, whose behaviour can be implemented by the plug-in developer

 ## Usage

 **Robot Control Interface** consists of a single header of common variables and functions declaration.
 Simply include it in both plug-in and host projects